Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Estimation of ion-ion collision energy and collision frequency

 \section{Estimation of ion-ion collision energy and collision frequency}

-A qualitative description of the multi-flow dynamics inside the shock is as follows: At the outset of the shock transition layer, the incoming electron fluid is being decelerated, and thus compressed, by the radiation force (the gradient of the radiation pressure in the diffusion limit).
+A qualitative description of the multi-flow dynamics inside the shock is as follows: At the outset of the shock transition layer, the incoming electron fluid is decelerated and thus compressed, by the radiation force (the gradient of the radiation pressure in the diffusion limit).
 This creates charge separation which, in turn, induces an electrostatic field inside the shock.
 This electric field tends to decelerate the ions and accelerate the electrons, thereby providing coupling of the various plasma components.
 Charge neutrality is regained once the radiation pressure saturates (and the radiation force vanishes), completely suppressing the electric field.
-In the absence of any other coupling mechanism (e.g., plasma turbulence, see section \ref{friction} for further discussion), relative drifts between ions with different charge-to-mass ratio ensue in the post-deceleration zone (immediate downstream), depending on the value of $Z_\alpha/A_\alpha$.
+In the absence of any other coupling mechanism (e.g., binary collisions, plasma turbulence; see section \ref{friction} for further discussion), relative drifts between ions with different charge-to-mass ratio ensues in the post-deceleration zone (immediate downstream), depending on the value of $Z_\alpha/A_\alpha$.
 The slowest ion in the immediate downstream, which we henceforth term 'agile', is the one with the largest $Z/A$ ratio among all ions present in the upstream flow.

 While the full shock structure can only be found upon numerical integration of Eqs. \eqref{eq:Gauss}-\eqref{eq:4}, an expression for the immediate downstream velocity of each ion in terms of the electric potential across the shock can be obtained analytically by integrating Eq. \eqref{eq:2} alone.
-This enables reasonably accurate estimates of the relative drift between the ions and the consequent collision energies.
-In what follows, we provide estimates of the relative drifts, collision energies and collision frequencies of ions in the immediate downstream.
+This enables reasonably accurate estimates of the relative drift between the ions in the absence of effective friction and the consequent collision energies.
+In what follows, we provide estimates of the relative drifts, collision energies, and collision frequencies of ions in the immediate downstream when inter-species friction is ignored.